opera-adt/dist-s1/README.md

 We have tried to make the environment as open, flexible, and transparent as possible.
 In particular, we are using the `conda-forge` distributions of the libraries without pinning specific versions, wherever possible.
+We have provided an `environment_gpu.yml` which adds `cudatools` to the environment to ensure on our systems that GPU is accessible.
+`cudatoolkit` is the `conda-forge` distribution of Nvidia's tool kit (see [here](https://anaconda.org/conda-forge/cudatoolkit)).

-That said, there instances when a new library will introduce a CPU-only version and will break the ability to use GPU on Linux.
+That said, there could be instances when a new library will introduce a CPU-only version and will break the ability to use GPU on Linux.
 To resolve such issues, we successfully used `conda-tree` to identify CPU bound dependencies.

 For example,